harunpirim/graph-data-science-course/lectures/01-introduction-to-network-science.md

 - Identify different types of networks and their properties
 - Analyze fundamental network metrics
 - Recognize real-world applications of network science
-- Follow a systematic approach to network analysis

 ## 1. What is Network Science?